-Of the many things that I have learned about the process of writing, one of the most significant (and the most impactful) is the ability to regularly carve out a “Writer’s Hour” for yourself.
+Of the many things that I have learned about the process of writing, one of the most significant (and the most impactful) is the ability to regularly carve out a “Writer’s Hour” (or me time it is generally called) for yourself.
 Speaking generally, it means that you find an hour (or a couple) in a day when you untether yourself from the daily hustle and indulge yourself in one thing that you really love.
 In my case — Writing.

 When I started writing I was so smitten by it that I started doing many things at once.
 I started reading books about writing.
 Repeated in my mind the famous sentences I stumbled upon.
 Would pick up a pen and start writing whenever the inspiration struck me.
 And for a brief period of time, I even started getting up early in the morning and penning my thoughts first thing in the day.

 The traffic started coming on my personal blogging site.
 My Medium Write-ups started gaining an audience.
 I got published in a couple of online journals.
 And for the first time in my life, I started getting an appreciation for something that was my own.

 But in this newfound recognition (however meager it was) I stopped doing one thing that was making the real difference.
 Getting up early in the morning to write and having a “Writer’s Hour” free from any kind of distraction.

 The Writer’s Hour.